ENG-Jole/engjoledotnet/content/posts/googlefoobar_2.md

     return length
 {{</highlight>}}
-Much easier to see what's acutally going on here, and seems less arbitrary than a bunch of if thans and numbers.
+Much easier to see what's acutally going on here, and seems less arbitrary than a bunch of if than's and numbers.
 However, on comparing these two algorithms, since the latter was a for loop, and Python sucks sometimes, I realized my fancy generalized algo was 23 times slower than the hardcoded one, so hardcoded won out.
 Plus, it made it a lot easier to make a specific algo to get the _nth_ prime from the length:
 {{<highlight py>}}
 def check_length(length):
     if length == 0: